-We’ve got some great tips to help you enjoy Christmas, so you can spoil yourself without spoiling the planet.
+We’ve got some great tips to help you enjoy Christmas, so you can spoil yourself and your loved ones without spoiling the planet.

 What makes the most sustainable tree depends on many factors.
 These will include how many years you use an artificial tree, how and where a real tree is grown, and whether it’s composted afterwards or continues to grow.

 The best option is to use whatever you’ve already got - or decorate large house plants to make stunning tree substitutes.
 Remember to put your fairy lights on a timer!